lzheng21/DIAN/README.md

-# DIAN: A TensorFlow Library for Implicit Data Recommendation
+# Dian: A TensorFlow Library for Implicit Data Recommendation

 ### Installation